jairamshegde/jairamshegde/README.md

 2. Dask 🏢
 3. sklearn 🤖
 4. pyspark ✨
-5. RLTK ans Splink 🔗
+5. RLTK and Splink 🔗

 # Get in touch 🤝
 * <b>Linked in :</b>